Health Savings Accounts: FAQs

 Q: What Are the HSA Contribution Limits?

-A: In 2021, the Health Savings Account contribution limits are $7,200 for a family account and $3,600 for an individual account.
+A: In 2023, the Health Savings Account contribution limits are $7,750 for a family account and $3,850 for an individual account.
 If you are 55 or older, you may make an additional catch-up contribution of $1,000 per tax year.
-You can contribute to an HSA for the current tax year any time prior to the tax filing date of April 15.
+You can contribute to an HSA for the current tax year any time prior to the tax filing date in April.

 Contributions to an HSA may be made by you, another individual, or your employer.
 Employer contributions made on your behalf through a cafeteria plan are generally not income taxable to you.
 If you contribute directly to an HSA, the contributions are considered “above-the-line” deductions, which means you can claim them without itemizing deductions on your tax return.
 Your tax advisor can provide more information on the tax treatment and deductibility of HSA contributions.